A synthetic solution, AdBlue is made from demineralised water and a specially created solution derived from the compound Urea.

 To ensure your AdBlue fluid is pure and fit for the job, always purchase official AdBlue for diesel products.
 The AdBlue manufacturing process places a significant emphasis on purity and performance, meeting specific ISO22241 standards.
 Off-brand products don’t meet the same standards and could damage your vehicle.

 It’s important to make sure that AdBlue is free from contaminants like fuel, oil and other substances, and the optimum storage temperature for AdBlue is between -11ºC and 30ºC.
-The best approach is to store AdBlue at a reasonable room temperature and ensure you only ever use official, trademarked AdBlue products.
+The best approach is to store AdBlue at reasonable room temperature and ensure you only ever use official, trademarked AdBlue products.